-In The Elf on the Shelf, the 2005 book that launched this tradition, the Elf is enlisted as Santa’s helper, sent to watch the events in the house during the day, report back to Santa every night, and find a new spot in the morning.
+In The Elf on the Shelf, the 2005 book that launched this tradition, the Elf is enlisted as Santa’s helper.
+He is sent to watch the events in the house during the day, report back to Santa every night, and find a new spot to rest in the morning.
 Santa keeps a record of the Elf’s reports and adjusts presents accordingly.

 What’s great about this is that it can be so much FUN!
 The process of finding the elf every morning is quite exciting, especially when parents get creative with clever and sometimes hilarious placement of the elves!
+Sometimes the Elf even gets into mischief himself!
 Everyone loves the fun… and sharing laughter is an important bond in families.

 Now rest assured, our little Elf buddy isn’t inherently naughty or nice!
 But if you want to make sure to be thoughtful about the messages your kids receive from your family’s Elf, take a few moments to consider these questions:

-- What are some important messages you want your kids to get about their behavior – not just at Christmas, but all year round?
+- What are some important messages you want your kids to get about their behavior – not just at Christmas, but all year long?

-- How might you keep the fun, and use the Elf to teach either those important messages or aspects of the true meaning of the holiday?
+- How might you keep the fun, and use the Elf on the Shelf to teach those important messages and/or aspects of the true meaning of the holiday?

 If you want to communicate some different messages, maybe you can tell your kids the Elf is under different orders this year — to help kids grow in God’s wisdom and kindness.
 Here are a few creative ways Santa can assign the Elf to do that.
 (You could even have Santa give Elf a new assignment each year!)